 37. The Investigations Executive will then send the draft recommendation to those named in the report, to other relevant parties if appropriate, and to the complainant for any comments on the factual accuracy of the draft recommendation.
 The parties should normally respond within five working days and should not repeat arguments already put to us or try to present new substantiation or lines of defence.
-Council might disagree with our recommendation, so those wishing to defend the ad fully should have done so by this stage even if the draft recommendation put to the parties and Council is to 'not uphold' a complaint.
+Council might disagree with our recommendation, so those wishing to defend the ad fully should have done so by this stage even if the draft recommendation put to the parties and our proposed recommendation to the Council is to 'not uphold' a complaint.

-Additional advertiser submission to Council
+Additional submission to Council

 38. The recommendation will form the main part (together with, for example, the ad and any relevant guidance) of the information provided to Council.
-In exceptional circumstances, and at our sole discretion, advertisers may be allowed to provide a submission to be placed directly before the Council.
+In exceptional circumstances, and at our sole discretion, those that responded to the complaint and are named in the report may be allowed to provide a submission to be placed directly before the Council.
 Such a submission shall not introduce any information not previously provided in the course of investigation and will typically be limited to 1,000 words.
 Submissions of greater length may not be considered.